Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Mandated benefits, also called state-required benefits, address underinsurance by requiring private health insurers to cover specific benefits, such as early intervention, autism services, for medical foods for for services such as newborn and infant hearing screenings, lead poisoning screenings, and childhood immunizations.
+Mandated benefits, also called state-required benefits, address underinsurance by requiring private health insurers to cover specific benefits, such as early intervention, autism services, medical foods, or services such as newborn and infant hearing screenings, lead poisoning screenings, and childhood immunizations.
 These types of mandated benefits have the potential to save costs to the health care system as a whole by catching conditions before they become severe and expensive to treat.[1]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):